Order the spring issue here

 The unbearable ease of politics

-: Brexit in June and failed coup in Turkey in July – and vips, then the whole situation in Europe was changed beyond recognition.
+Brexit in June and failed coup in Turkey in July – and heck, then the whole situation in Europe had changed to the unrecognizable.

 The world's global banking center

-: British imperialism does not end.
-London has become a global banking center with a focus on the world currency, the euro dollar.
-Brexit is clearly not changing that.
+British imperialism does not end.
+London has become a global banking center with a major emphasis on the world currency euro dollars.
+Brexit obviously does not change that.